How to calculate ftp

 3. Using a Power Meter: If you have a power meter on your bike, you can record your power data during a hard, extended effort and analyze it to determine your FTP.

-See also How to pronounce givenchy
+See also How to get gems for free on episode

 Once you have calculated your FTP, you can set training zones based on percentages of this value.
 These zones are useful for interval training and planning specific workouts to target different energy systems.